 - BADM 636 Monitoring/Controlling and Closing the Project

-- BADM 637 Cases in Project Management*
+- BADM 637 Strategic Application in Project Management

 * All candidates completing the Executive Master of Science in Project Management degree will complete a written Comprehensive Examination at or near the completion of BADM/BUOL 637 Cases in Project Management (Capstone).
 Degree candidates must pass all sections of the comprehensive examination to complete the program.

 Applied Learning Practicum (1 hour each semester of enrollment)